romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSharing/README.md

 Inherited sharing → invoked from another class.
 Works as whatever the context (with / without sharing) of the class it is invoked from.
 If it is not invoked from another class, then it works in user mode

+Recently while working on securing a reporting component, I used WITH SECURITY_ENFORCED in my SOQL query and thought—“Perfect, now my FLS worries are gone!”

+But as I dug deeper… I realized it’s not a silver bullet.
+Here’s what every dev should know 👇

+What It Actually Does

+1. It enforces Field-Level Security directly in SOQL.
+2. If the user doesn’t have access to a field you’re querying → the query throws a runtime error.
+Sounds great, right?

+But…

+⚠️ Real-World Limitations You Shouldn’t Ignore

+1. Doesn’t Work for DML

+WITH SECURITY_ENFORCED only works with SOQL, not DML like insert, update, or delete.
+If you want to enforce FLS during DML, use Security.stripInaccessible() instead.

+2. Doesn’t Check WHERE or ORDER BY

+This was surprising 😅
+If you do this:

+[SELECT Id, Name FROM Account
+ WHERE Compnay__c = 'test'
+ WITH SECURITY_ENFORCED];

+Even if the user can’t see Compnay__c, the query still runs — no error thrown.
+It only checks fields in SELECT and FROM clauses!

+3. Doesn’t Support All Relationships

+Traversing polymorphic fields (like WhatId, WhoId) is not supported with WITH SECURITY_ENFORCED.
+Only exceptions: Owner, CreatedBy, and LastModifiedBy.

+4. Only Tells You the First Security Violation

+Let’s say your query has 5 fields the user can’t access.
+You’ll only see the error for the first field that fails — not all of them.
+👉 Makes debugging a bit painful.